 |LOCATION: FM170 & Terlingua Ghost Town Road · Terlingua, TX 79852|

-One of our favorite draws of Terlingua is the Terlingua Cemetery.
+One of our favorite things to do in Terlingua is is to visit the Terlingua Cemetery.
 I can’t quite describe it so you’ll just have to go to see for yourself.
 Also listed in the National Register of Historic Places, this indescribable cemetery resembles nothing of most cemeteries in the United States.

 Now, as we’ve heard from a couple of the local Terlinguans, the reason for the cemetery’s quirky humanistic approach to death is those left behind believe since death is inevitable that we should embrace it with hilarity (I guess?).